mblayman/mattlayman.com/content/about.md

   </div>
   <div class="w-full sm:w-3/4">
     <p>
-I’m currently a senior software engineer at {{< extlink "https://doctorondemand.com/" "Doctor on Demand" >}}.
+I’m currently the software architect at {{< extlink "https://doctorondemand.com/" "Doctor on Demand" >}}.
 Doctor on Demand connects patients to doctors with video calls